jooray/plex-playlistplay/README.md

     plex-playlistplay.rb 192.168.1.1 32400 plexht-player "Awesome dancing"

-Play playlist number 4 on the same Plex server and client:
+Play playlist number 4 on the same Plex server and client and shuffle it:

-    plex-playlistplay.rb 192.168.1.1 32400 plexht-player 4
+    plex-playlistplay.rb -s 192.168.1.1 32400 plexht-player 4

 License